slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Those who lack the courage will always find a philosophy to justify it."
 -- Albert Camus*

-> *"It's better to be a restrained monster than a well-behaved coward."
+> *"It’s better to be a restrained monster than a well-behaved coward."
 -- Jordan Peterson*

 > *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."